acharyab15/ProgrammingBlockchain/bitcoin_transfer/bitcoin_address.md

 ```

 There are two Bitcoin **networks**:
 * **TestNet** is a Bitcoin network for development purposes.
-Bitcoins on this network worth nothing.
+Bitcoins on this network are worth nothing.
 * **MainNet** is the Bitcoin network everybody uses.

 > **Note:** You can acquire testnet coins quickly by using **faucets**, just google "get testnet bitcoins".